Has anyone bought clomid online and got pregnant

 How to Order Clomid (Clomiphene Citrate) online:

-How to Use Clomid (Clomiphene Citrate) for Fertility Treatment:
+How does Clomid (Clomiphene Citrate) work?

 Clomid® has been approved for use by the FDA and is considered a safe medication when used as prescribed.
 Minor Clomid® side effects may include: